jivesh-dot/coupon-app/README.md

 # Coupon Service

-A service to generate and redeem coupon codes using PostgreSQL(Relational Entries), MongoDB(Logging created Coupons) and Redis(Coupon Codes).
+A service to generate and redeem coupon codes using NestJS(Web Framework) PostgreSQL(Relational Entries), MongoDB(Logging created Coupons) and Redis(Coupon Codes).
 Please refer to .env for configurations

 ## API Documentation